jazzband/django-smart-selects/README.md

 `JQUERY_URL`
 :   By default, jQuery will be loaded from Google's CDN.
 If you would prefer to
     use a different version put the full URL here.
+Set `JQUERY_URL = False` to disable loading jQuery.